geudde/attic-chest/pages/13.reference/01.porden/docs.md

 O'er the whole figure of the ocean maid,
 Like Cynthia's light, a silvery lustre play'd.

-" Fair wanderers hail !" she said, " from ocean's caves " A hapless nymph your kind attention craves;
+" Fair wanderers hail!" she said, " from ocean's caves " A hapless nymph your kind attention craves;
 K 4